piplcom/piplapis-csharp/README.md

 This is a .NET client library for easily integrating Pipl's APIs into your application.

-* Full details about Pipl's APIs - [http://dev.pipl.com](http://dev.pipl.com)
+* Full details about Pipl's People Data API - [http://pipl.com/dev](http://pipl.com/dev)
-* This library is available in other languages - [http://dev.pipl.com/docs/libraries](http://dev.pipl.com/docs/libraries)
+* This library is available in other languages - [http://pipl.com/dev/guide/code_libraries](http://pipl.com/dev/guide/code_libraries)

 Library Requirements
 --------------------